s39674/Image2schematic/README.md

 ATtiny841-S | 1/VCC/POWER-I | [190,37] connected to: (435,406)
 ```

 What we can see are the x,y coordinates of the points, and the x,y coordinates of what point is connected to it.
 At the bottom we can see what IC is connected to those points and some information about them.
+(In this example the IC name was hard-coded, IC detection is not ready yet)

 This is the baseline to building an entire schematic.